Assessments overview

 Use open-ended assignments when you want students to apply what they learned in their own way — writing a draft sales page, recording a practice coaching session, sharing a portfolio piece, or reflecting on their progress.
 You review each submission individually and provide personalized feedback.

-Assignments are added to individual lessons.
-When you edit a lesson, you'll find options to add assignment questions below your lesson content.
-Students see the assignment at the bottom of the lesson page after the text, video, and other materials.
+Assessments are added to individual lessons.
+When you edit a lesson, you'll find the Assessments section below your lesson content.
+Students see assessments at the bottom of the lesson page after the text, video, and other materials.

-Each lesson can have multiple assignment questions, and you can mix types within the same lesson.
+Each lesson can have multiple assessments, and you can mix types within the same lesson.
 For example, a lesson might end with one quiz question to check understanding, followed by an open-ended prompt asking students to apply the concept.

 What happens when students submit

-When a student completes an assignment and clicks Submit, their responses are saved and you're notified.
+When a student completes an assessment and clicks Submit, their responses are saved and you're notified.
 You can view all submissions in one place by going to Manage Course → Review Assessments.

 From there, you can: